-Selecting instances according to maximum expected load on the network is one of the key reason causing high instance bill to the clients.
+Selecting instances according to the maximum expected load on the network is a key reason causing high instance bills to the clients.
 It needs to understand, generally, not all instances are used at the same time.
-So it is important to identify idle (unused) instance in the process and turn them off.
-Say for example you have created n number of instances where the cost of one instance is 0.2 dollar per hour.
-And during the certain time period in a day, you have used only n-2 instances.
-If this happens one day for 5 hours the loss will 2 dollars (2*(0.2*5)) per day.
-But if this happens with more number of instances for more numbers of hours in a month, in that case, the loss will be higher.
+So it is important to identify idle (unused) instances and turn them off.
+For example, you have created an ‘n’ number of instances where one instance costs 0.2 dollars per hour.
+And you have used only n-2 instances during a certain time in a day.
+If this happens one day for 5 hours, the loss will be 2 dollars (2*(0.2*5)) per day.
+But if this happens with more instances for more numbers of hours in a month, in that case, the loss will be higher.
 So turning them off will avoid the billing of your unused instances and save you from paying for them.

 Search for Higher Discount:

-Cloud providers offer a high percentage of discounts if a client promises to use their service for the long run.
-So before selecting the instances do a proper research and select the most appropriate package.
+Cloud providers offer a high percentage of discounts if a client promises to use their service in the long run.
+So before selecting the instances, research and select the most appropriate package.

-For example, AWS on its EC2 Reserved Instances (RI) provides the maximum of 75% discount than comparing with its on-demand instances.
-There are three different categories of RIs standard RIs, Convertible RIs, and Scheduled RIs.
+For example, AWS on its EC2 Reserved Instances (RI) provides a maximum of 75% discount compared to its on-demand instances.
+There are three categories of RIs standard RIs, Convertible RIs, and Scheduled RIs.
 And the discounts offered to them by AWS are also different.

-EC2 Reserved Instances provides per hour billing with an optional capacity reservation on EC2 instances.
-When the attributes of EC2 instances matches attributes of active RIs, AWS billing automatically applies the discounted rates.
-You can also get a discount by choosing region scoped RIs.
+EC2 Reserved Instances provides per-hour billing with an optional capacity reservation on EC2 instances.
+When the attributes of EC2 instances match the attributes of active RIs, AWS billing automatically applies the discounted rates.
+You can also get a discount by choosing region-scoped RIs.

 Use AWS Spot:

-AWS spot instance allows to you in optimizing the cost and helps in scaling the throughput of your applications around ten times.
+AWS spot instance allows you to optimize the cost and helps in scaling the throughput of your applications around ten times.
 Here you pay the spot price in effect for the time period your instances are running.
-According to Amazon, AWS Spot instances allows users to save up to 90% comparing with on-Demand prices.
-AWS provides a tool called Spot Instant Advisor to compare the pricing of spot Instance against On-Demand rates.
+According to Amazon, AWS Spot instances allows users to save up to 90% compared with on-demand prices.
+AWS provides a tool called Spot Instant Advisor to compare the pricing of Spot Instance against On-Demand rates.